 That will also determine how many venues are realistic to visit.

-Different venues have different hours.
-Make sure you give yourself enough time in your itinerary to get to venues that are on your to see list.
+Different venues can have different hours.
+Make sure that you give yourself enough time in your itinerary to get to venues that are on your “must-see” list.

 I have been to Art Prize as a visitor and also as a resident in previous years.
 I’ve also stayed at the historic Amway Grand Hotel.